 It can be easy to allow vague and unhelpful statements to float in the air unchallenged.
 As a non-example, if a data visual shows an overall negative trend in a particular classroom, the teacher might say “My students are doing awful.”
 This kind of judgmental statement is not only inaccurate but potentially harmful to the psyche of the teacher and the students by reinforcing negative expectations.
 The leader must be ready to help the teacher interpret the data more precisely.

-For example, the principal might say, “When I read the labels on the page I see that, on average, students in this classroom are learning at a slower pace than their national peers.
-This is driven largely by the higher-achieving students.”
-There is no judgment or emotion in this statement, but it is actionable.
+For example, the principal might redirect as follows, “When I look at the data I see that, on average, students in this classroom are learning at a slower pace than their national peers.
+The students with disabilities are growing at a faster rate, while higher-achieving students are growing at a slower rate.”
+There is no judgment or emotion in this description of the data, but it is actionable.
 If the teacher knows which groups of students are least well-served by the current state of affairs, they will be better equipped to problem solve.

 Finally, it’s important to show your teachers and yourself grace.
 After observing hundreds of data chats, it is fair to say no two are identical.
 It would be difficult for anyone to be ready for all contingencies.
 Make it your goal to guide the teacher through a humane confrontation with reality and land on a mutual commitment to act.
 The process may be messy, but if you’ve done these two things, count it as a win and keep going.